vlcn-io/cr-sqlite/README.md

 We can move both of these values out of the table and into a variable in-memory.
 Preliminary tests show that doing this results in near identical perf to `sqlite`.

+# Future

+- Sharing & Privacy -- in a real-world collaborative scenario, you may not want to share your entire database with other peers.
+Thus, in addition to clock information, we must keep visibility information to use when computing deltas and doing replication.
+- Byzantine fault tolerance -- `cfsqlite` currently assumes friendly actors.
+We need to guard against malicious updates.
+- Subselects -- peers may want to sync subsets of the database even if they have access to the entire thing.
+Compute deltas but only send those deltas that fall into the peer's provided query.

 # Example Use Case
 Say we have a databse schema called "Animal App."
 Alice, Bob and Billy all have local copies of "Animal App" on their devices.
 They start their day at a hostel with all of their devices synced.
 They then part ways, backpacking into the wilderness each with their own copy of the db.